Complete Subset Averaging with Many Instruments

 Finally, we summarize related literature.
-The model averaging approach becomes prevalent in the econometrics literature. \citet{hansen2007least} shows that the weight choice based on the Mallows criterion achieves optimality. \citet{hansen2012jackknife} propose the jackknife model averaging which allows heteroskedasticity. \citet*{ando2014model} present a model averaging for high-dimensional regression. \citet{ando2017weight} and \citet*{zhang2016optimal} consider the class of generalized linear models to show the optimality under the Kullback-Leibler loss function. \citet{zhang2018spatial} propose a model averaging in the spatial autoregressive models. \citet{kitagawa2016model} propose the propensity score model averaging estimator for the average treatment effects for treated. \citet{lee2015averaged} propose a model averaging approach over complete subsets in the second stage IV regression.
+The model averaging approach becomes prevalent in the econometrics literature. \citet{hansen2007least} shows that the weight choice based on the Mallows criterion achieves optimality. \citet{hansen2012jackknife} propose the jackknife model averaging, which allows heteroskedasticity. \citet*{ando2014model} present a model averaging for high-dimensional regression. \citet{ando2017weight} and \citet*{zhang2016optimal} consider the class of generalized linear models to show the optimality under the Kullback-Leibler loss function. \citet{zhang2018spatial} propose a model averaging in the spatial autoregressive models. \citet{kitagawa2016model} propose the propensity score model averaging estimator for the average treatment effects for treated. \citet{lee2015averaged} propose a model averaging approach over complete subsets in the second stage IV regression.

-Our approach is different from the many weak instruments asymptotics in \citet{chao2005consistent}, \citet{stock2005asymptotic}, \citet{han2006gmm}, \citet{andrews2007testing}, and \citet*{hansen2008estimation}, where the first-stage coefficients are modeled to converge to zero as the sample size grows.
-Alternative estimators under hetoroskedasticity and many instruments are proposed by \citet*{hausman2011properties} and \citet*{hausman2012instrumental}. \citet{kuersteiner2012kernel} extends the instrument selection criteria of \citet{donald2001choosing} to the time series setting and proposes a GMM estimator using lags as instruments. \citet{kang2018higher} derives the approximate MSE of IV estimators with locally invalid instruments. \citet*{antoine2014conditional} and \citet{escanciano2017simple} propose estimators free from choice variables by adopting the continuum of unconditional moment condition in the first stage.
+Our approach is different from the many weak instruments asymptotics in \citet{chao2005consistent}, \citet{stock2005asymptotic}, \citet{han2006gmm}, \citet{andrews2007testing}, and \citet*{hansen2008estimation}, where the concentration parameter can grow slower than the sample size.
+Alternative estimators under heteroskedasticity and many instruments are proposed by \citet*{hausman2011properties} and \citet*{hausman2012instrumental}. \citet{kuersteiner2012kernel} extends the instrument selection criteria of \citet{donald2001choosing} to the time series setting and proposes a GMM estimator using lags as instruments. \citet{kang2018higher} derives the approximate MSE of IV estimators with locally invalid instruments. \citet*{antoine2014conditional} and \citet{escanciano2017simple} propose estimators free from choice variables by adopting the continuum of unconditional moment condition in the first stage.